-This course is designed to assist students as they transition from the classroom into professional medical assisting practice.
-A comprehensive review of the clinical, administrative and general areas of competence required for entry-level practice will be covered as well as the methods of obtaining professional credentials.
-Prerequisite: All classes in the Medical Core must be completed prior to enrollment.
-Concurrent with MEA2802.
-Lec.
-Hrs.
-020 Lab Hrs.
-000 Other Hrs.
-000
+This course is designed to assist the student as they transition from the classroom into professional medical assisting practice.
+A comprehensive review of the clinical, administrative and general areas of competence required for entry-level practice will be covered as well as methods of obtaining professional credentials.
+Prerequisite: All Medical Classes.
+Lecture Hours: 20.0 Lab Hours: 0.0 Other Hours: 0.0.